wdnf/wdnf.github.io/js/dom/selectelements.md

-# Selecting elements using JS
+# Selecting elements in JavaScript

 ## Selecting a single element
 Methods listed below will return an HTML element's object.